iainporter/rest-java/README.md

 JAVA REST Application
 ====================

-sample web project that demonstrates the use of:
+sample and easily understandable web project that demonstrates the use of:

  * Jersey + JAX-RS
  * Spring Integration